Ultragreen/carioca/README.md

 yourgem_cmd.test
 ```

-After this, don't forget to stage new files, and you could build & install the gem before running your new command for the first time :
+**Note** : After this, don't forget to stage new files, and you could build & install the gem before running your new command for the first time :

     $ git add config/ exe/
     $ rake install && yourgem_cmd